migotom/mt-bulk/README.md

 ```
 mt-bulk init-secure-api -C mtbulk.cfg 192.168.1.2 192.168.1.3:222 192.168.1.4:6654
 ```
-Initialize 192.168.1.2, 192.168.1.3 and 192.168.1.4 (each device have running ssh on different port) with SSL API and certificates pointed by mtbulk.cfg (section [certificates_store]).
+Initialize 192.168.1.2, 192.168.1.3 and 192.168.1.4 (each device has running SSH on different port) with SSL API and certificates pointed by mtbulk.cfg (section [certificates_store]).

 ```
 mt-bulk change-password -w 16 -C mtbulk.cfg --new=supersecret --source-db